13-Year-Old Was Driving Truck in Crash That Killed 9 People, Including College Golf Players - E! Online

-A 13-year-old male was behind the wheel of the pickup truck that hit a van carrying members of the University of the Southwest's golf teams in Texas on March 15, according to a statement provided to E!
+A 13-year-old boy was behind the wheel of the pickup truck that hit a van carrying members of the University of the Southwest's golf teams in Texas on March 15, according to a statement provided to E!
 News on March 17.
 The crash killed nine people.

 In the statement, National Transportation Safety Board Vice Chairman Bruce Landsberg said that the pickup truck's left font tire blew out before colliding with the van.
 Landsberg also said that—while it's unclear how each vehicle was traveling—it is apparent "this was clearly a high-speed collision."